1000 SF House Plans

 Greek Revival house plans became extremely popular among prosperous Americans between 1830 and 1860, partly as a backlash against British styles, but also because they celebrated the democratic culture of ancient Greece.
-The Greek Revival quickly spread throughout the Atlantic states and deep south in the form of the iconic antebellum plantation house.
-Greek Revival home plans are characterized by their bold symmetrical shape, low-pitched pedimented gables, and temple-like porticos supported by grandiose columns.
+The Greek Revival quickly spread throughout the Atlantic states and deep south.
+Greek Revival house designs are characterized by their bold symmetrical shape, low-pitched pedimented gables, and temple-like porticos supported by grandiose columns.
 Classical details garnish the central entry door, the tall windows, and the cornices.

 Green House Plans

 Green home plan (sometimes written "homeplan") popularity grows each day as homeowners seek to build smaller, more efficient, "green" homes.
 "Going green" is a smart choice from a monetary perspective.
 For one, many green homes save money on construction costs up-front due to their smaller size and compact footprint (a trait which can also come in handy if you happen to be building on a narrow urban lot).
 Green homes also cut down on energy costs by way of extra insulation, more-efficient water heaters, lighting and appliances, and the use of natural daylighting techniques.
 The green house plans in this collection, for instance, pay special care to window placement and overhangs, so that the amount of sunlight entering the home is controlled properly.
 Our green home plan designs also anticipate insulation and wall systems ideal for extreme hot and cold temperatures, where the HVAC loads will be high.

 These are the steepest discounts that we can offer on the best house plans.
 Explore to find your perfect home plan at the best price today.